Local woman pleads with Albany for answers after shooting damages home

 ALBANY, N.Y.
-(NEWS10) — A local woman says she and her children are traumatized after a shooting ripped bullet holes in their Albany home and right over their heads.
+(NEWS10) — A local mother says she and her children are traumatized after a shooting ripped bullet holes in their Albany home and right over their heads.

 “This place was going to be a secure, safe place for me and my children to live until they were grown.
 My dreams have been shattered,” says Larae Haywood.